Cmdliner/Eather_Api/README.md

 - Python
 - FastAPI
 - Passlib
-- Maria DB / MySql
+- MySql (Maria DB)
 - Docker

+## TODO
+- Properly implement the auth middleware
 ## How to use

 ### Create a virtual environment using venv